coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Optional:

 - `columns` (List of String) The columns to display in the legend.
-Valid values are: avg, last, unspecified, min, max, sum.
+Valid values are: avg, last, max, min, name, sum, unspecified.
 - `group_by_query` (Boolean)
 - `is_visible` (Boolean) Whether to display the legend.
 False by default.
 - `placement` (String) The placement of the legend.
-Valid values are: auto, bottom, side, hidden, unspecified.
+Valid values are: auto, bottom, hidden, side, unspecified.

 <a id="nestedatt--layout--sections--rows--widgets--definition--line_chart--tooltip"></a>